Fire Safety Stick - 50 Seconds

 Environmentally friendly and can safely be stored for easy access in an emergency.
 The Fire Safety Stick will help you to contain a fire, preventing it from becoming a threat to life or property.
 In fact, for enclosed fires (eg. within a caravan) you can activate the Fire Safety Stick, leave it inside to extinguish the fire, as you get out to safety.

 Unlike any other conventional extinguisher it needs no servicing, refilling, checks or maintenance and has no expiry date.
 No danger from pressurised containers which can explode or malfunction.
 Store the Fire Safety Stick in an easily accessible place.
 Strike the activator, point the nozzle at the base of the flames to smother the fire at its core.
-It’s so easy a child could do it.

 Suitable for more fire types than other conventional extinguishers: